OctopusDeploy/docs/docs/infrastructure/index.md

 ## Workers

-[Workers](/docs/infrastructure/workers/index.md) are machines that are used to execute tasks that don't need to be performed on the Octopus server or deployment targets, for instance, if you are deploying a package to an API or running a script.
+[Workers](/docs/infrastructure/workers/index.md) are machines that are used to execute tasks that don't need to be performed on the Octopus server or specific deployment targets, for instance, if you are deploying a package to an API or running a script.
 You can register multiple workers and assign them to worker pools.

 Learn about [Workers](/docs/infrastructure/workers/index.md).

 ## Worker Pools

-Worker pools are groups of workers that can be used to perform tasks that don't need to be executed on the Octopus Server or on deployment targets
+Worker pools are groups of workers that can be used to perform tasks that don't need to be executed on the Octopus server or on deployment targets

 Learn more about adding and managing [worker pools](/docs/infrastructure/worker-pools.md)